eBay/tsv-utils/docs/TipsAndTricks.md

 For more info, see the [tsv-uniq reference](ToolReference.md#tsv-uniq-reference).

-## Using grep as a pre-filter
+## Using grep and tsv-filter together

 `tsv-filter` is fast, but a quality Unix `grep` implementation is faster.
 There are good reasons for this, notably, `grep` can ignore line boundaries during initial matching (["why GNU grep is fast", Mike Haertel](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html)).

 Much of the time this won't matter, as `tsv-filter` can process gigabyte files in a couple seconds.
 However, when working with much larger files or slow I/O devices, the wait may be longer.
-In these cases, it may be possible to speed things up using `grep`.
+In these cases, it may be possible to speed things up using `grep` as a first pass filter.
 This will work if there is a string, preferably several characters long, that is found on every line expected in the output, but winnows out a fair number of non-matching lines.

 An example, using a number of files from the [Google Books Ngram Viewer data-sets](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).
 In these files, each line holds stats for an ngram, field 2 is the year the stats apply to.
 In this test, `ngram_*.tsv` consists of 1.4 billion lines, 27.5 GB of data in 39 files.
-To get the lines for the year 1980, this command would be run:
+To get the lines for the year 1850, this command would be run:
 ```
 $ tsv-filter --str-eq 2:1850 ngram_*.tsv
 ```